Robert Hoagland: Disappearance

 Robert and Lori spoke briefly by phone on the evening of July 27, confirming his plan to pick her up upon her return from Turkey at John F. Kennedy International Airport in New York City two days later.
 Early the next morning, he went out in his wife's Volkswagen Golf to buy bagels for breakfast at a local bakery, then stopped at a Mobil station on Church Hill Road (U.S. Route 6 and Connecticut Route 34) near Interstate 84 to get gas.
 Security cameras inside recorded him paying for the fuel and also buying a map of the eastern United States at 6:45 a.m.
-It would be his last documented public sighting.
+It would be his last documented public sighting as Robert Hoagland.

 Upon Robert's return home, he and Max had breakfast.
 After the meal, Max said later, his father paid some bills and played Scrabble online for a while.
 Around 10 or 11 a.m., Robert went out to mow the lawn.
 While he was doing so, Max went out in the Volkswagen, telling his father he expected to be back a few hours later.
 A neighbor also told police he saw the two talking on the lawn.

 The next day, Robert was not at the airport when Lori arrived around 4 p.m.
 She tried calling both their home and his cell phone, but got no answer at either.
 She assumed that he was in traffic on his way there and his phone's battery was dead.
 "This happens with him frequently," she later said.